Geography of Botswana: Extreme points

-Geography
+Maritime claims

+Botswana has no maritime claims since it is landlocked.

+Border disputes

+In 1992, the uninhabited Sedudu island sparked a border dispute between Botswana and Namibia due to the imprecise wording of the agreement concerning the northern boundary between the colonial powers of Germany and the United Kingdom which settled the geographic interests between German South-West Africa and the Bechuanaland Protectorate in the Heligoland-Zanzibar Treaty signed on July 1, 1890.
+The island is located in the Cuando River, which is considered a part of the border between two countries.
+Judges at the International Court of Justice ruled that the island belonged to Botswana in December 1999.

+Physical geography

-The land is predominantly flat to gently undulating tableland, although there is some hilly country, where mining is carried out.
+Botswana's land is predominantly flat to gently undulating tableland, although there is some hilly country, where mining is carried out.
 The Kalahari Desert is in the central and the southwest.
 The Okavango Delta, one of the world's largest inland deltas, is in the northwest and the Makgadikgadi Pans, a large salt pan lies in the north-central area.
 The Makgadikgadi has been established as an early habitation area for primitive man; This large seasonal wetland is composed of several large component pans, the largest being Nwetwe Pan, Sua Pan and Nxai Pan.
 Botswana's lowest elevation point is at the junction of the Limpopo and Shashe Rivers, at a height of 513 m.
-The highest point is Monalanong Hill, at 1495 m.
+The highest point is Monalanong Hill, at 1492.12 m.
 The country is divided into four drainage regions, which are sometimes indistinct due to the arid nature of the climate: